cerealenjoyer/review-blog/posts/beauty-queen-of-leenane.md

 ---
 title: "The Beauty Queen of Leenane"
 date: "2021-10-21"
+theatre: "Lyric Hammersmith"
 ---

-Storytelling of a different type and on a whole other level is
 Martin McDonagh’s The Beauty
-Queen of Leenane (Lyric,
-Hammersmith).
-Fifteen years
-after its original staging this pitch black tragicomedy has lost none of its edge.
+Queen of Leenane really feels like storytelling of a different type and on a whole other level.
+Fifteen years after its original staging this pitch black tragicomedy has lost none of its edge.
 Maureen,